-Picture in Overview areaAdd an image to this area to give a visual representation of the module, the Falmouth Smug Mug image library can be used for this.
+Picture in Overview areaAdd an image to this area to give a visual representation of the module; the Falmouth Smug Mug image library can be used for this.
 Choose a low resolution version - your image should be no more than about 100KB.
 See How to reduce image sizes.

 Staff contact detailsThis can be in the overview section, in its own section, or an a separate page.

 Assessment informationThis should be the first section after the overview.
 It should include explicit guidance on what is required for each assessment and how the work will be judged.
-Links for submission of work and provision of feedback will be added to this section.
+Links for submission of work and provision of feedback will be added to this section by SPA.

 Tips for organising your content

-- use folders to organise multiple files uploaded within a section
+- Use folders to organise multiple files uploaded within a section.

-- use the Assessment section for all information, briefs, and submission points related to summative assessment
+- Use the Assessment section for all information, briefs, and submission points related to summative assessment.